iosAIL/Enroute/README.md

 - [X] User can add a package using tracking id
 - [X] User can view latest location of package
+- [X] User can signUp, signIn, logout and stay logged in
 - [ ] User will receive a notification when the package is delivered

 **Optional Nice-to-have Stories**